 - After conquering Canada, the British government put together a plan to defeat the French in the West Indies.
 In November 1761, Montgomery and the 17th set sail for Barbados, where they joined other units from North America.

 - On January 5, 1762, the force left Barbados and headed towards the French island of Martinique, arriving there in mid-January.
 The French, having received word of an impending attack, had built up their defenses.
 A beachhead was quickly established, and the main offensive began on January 24.

-- The French outer defenses were overrun and the survivors fled to the capital, Fort Royal.
-The British prepared to launch an assault on the fort, but the French, seeing the situation was hopeless, surrendered.
+- The French outer defenses were overrun, and the survivors fled to the capital, Fort Royal.
+The British prepared to launch an assault on the fort, but the French, seeing the situation as hopeless, surrendered.